GAMMA-UMD/GWA/README.md

 See [download](download/README.md) for more details.

 ## Usage
 The pre-computed IRs are provided as is and mostly used by convolving them with dry sounds to create artificial reverberation.
-We will provide more details and codes in this repo (in May 2022) on how to run the data generation pipeline using general 3D datasets with proper material assignments.
-Codes are organized as follows:
+If you do not intend to create new simulations, you don't need to use following codes.
+Our codes are organized as follows:

 * [`tools`](tools): tools related to mesh processing
 * [`simulation`](simulation): simulation codes and example